shahalom/uikit-slideshow/README.md

 ```
 delay: 	delay for slideshow.
 Default 5000
 nav:	show dotnav navigation in bottom left corner.
 Default true
+switch:	Type of effect to use to hide the previous slide, 'hide' or 'fade'.
+Default 'hide'
 ```

 The previous slides will fade out, new slides are shown immediatly.
 For animations in the slide, use `uk-animation-*` and/or `uk-scrollspy-*` classes.
 Add the `data-uk-observe` attribute to trigger them after slide-changes.